shardqa/doc-mcp/doc/knowledge.md

 This project implements an MCP (Model Context Protocol) server for integration with LLMs (Large Language Models).
 Its main goal is to manage a markdown-based knowledge base located in the `/doc` directory, exposing tools and resources to LLMs via stdio and JSON-RPC.

 ## Key Requirements
 - **Transport & Protocol:** Communicate over stdio using JSON-RPC 2.0.
+Only JSON-RPC responses are sent to stdout; all logs go to stderr.
 - **Tool/Resource Registration:** Expose tools (e.g., create/edit/validate markdown files, refactor folders, aggregate chat context) and resources (list/read files) to LLMs.
+Tool names must use only underscores (no dashes) for maximum compatibility with Cursor.
 - **Validation Rules:**
   - Every markdown file must have at least two internal links to other markdown files.
   - No markdown file may exceed 100 lines.